tas-kmanager/SecurityPresentation/2019_Hackfest_Canada/reference.md

-# Full Reference Document
+# Reference Document
-## From Unveilling the Not-PowerShell Cult Presentation
+From Unveilling the Not-PowerShell Cult Presentation

 ## Not-PowerShell Tools